How to Measure Entity Resolution Rate: A Framework for CMOs

 - track drift after every content or schema deploy

-Christian Lehman cares because entity resolution rate is an AI visibility metric in disguise.
+Entity resolution rate is an AI visibility metric in disguise.
 If AI engines cannot consistently resolve the brand graph, they cannot consistently cite the brand.
-That is why Machine Relations matters as the parent system.
-Read entity resolution rate in the MR glossary and the AuthorityTech glossary counterpart.
+That is why entity resolution rate, citation architecture, and AI visibility belong in the same measurement conversation.

 Measurement dashboard